OWRC/interpolants/fews/index.md

 The "ORMGP-FEWS" system is used to organize data collected from a variety of sources (international, federal, provincial, municipal, academia and private organizations) and consolidates them to a single spatially-distributed, temporally-aggregated data product we offer to our partners and utilized internally.

-## End Product
+### End Product
 In support of our mapping, waterbalance and partners, we maintain two long-term climatological datasets updated nightly: at a daily timescale since 1901, and a 6-hourly dataset since 2001.
-The data, infilled and distributed at a 10km² resolution across our jurisdiction [*(more here)*](/interpolants/interpolation/climate-sources.html), include:
+The data, [infilled and distributed](\fews\climate-interpolation.html) at a 10km² resolution across our jurisdiction, include:

 1. Rainfall
 1. Snowfall, snowmelt and snow equivalent (SWE)